Overview

 The rule exists because "done" in Silver Bullet means tests pass and behavior is confirmed — not "code was written."
 An implementation that isn't verified isn't done.
 Shipping unverified work is the most common source of regressions in AI-assisted development, and this gate is the primary defense against it.

-gsd:verify-work, and prohibit accepting a completion claim from any plugin or skill without invoking /verification-before-completion with that claim.
+silver:verify, and prohibit accepting a completion claim from any skill without passing the SB completion audit.
 The completion audit hook enforces this mechanically — it blocks git commits and pushes if verification has not run.What Verification Means

-gsd:verify-work performs goal-backward verification: it checks the actual outcome against the requirements and acceptance criteria defined in the GSD plan, rather than checking whether the code looks correct in isolation.
+silver:verify performs goal-backward verification: it checks the actual outcome against the requirements and acceptance criteria defined in the SB plan, rather than checking whether the code looks correct in isolation.

 What it checks